Preparing to Study Abroad

 Health and Safety

-It is a good idea to consult the Department of State's most current Consular Information Sheet http://travel.state.gov/travel/warnings_consular.html for the country you will be visiting for health related issues and relevant safety advisories.
+It is a good idea to consult the Department of State's most current Consular Information Sheet by visiting: http://travel.state.gov/travel/travel_1744.html and searching for the country you will be visiting for health related issues and relevant safety advisories.

 Check with your health insurance provider to find out if you are covered while you are abroad, and if so, how the insurance works.
 Will you be required to pay any fees up front and get reimbursed when you return?
 Will payments be made directly to the provider?
 If possible, obtain a copy of your policy in the language of the country you will visit.